mdonabella/mdonabella.github.io/_pages/about.md

 About Me
 ======
 I am a PhD candidate and Graduate School Dissertation Fellow at the University of Miami.
-My work centers disabled, chronically ill, and nonnormatively embodied writers and creators as they highlight implicit forms of ableism in speculative fiction and contemporary technologics.
+My work centers disabled and nonnormatively embodied writers and creators as they highlight implicit forms of ableism in speculative fiction and contemporary technologics.
 Prior to beginning my PhD, I worked as a high school English instructor in Miami, FL and earned an M.A. from the University at Buffalo.

 Find my CV [here](http://www.micaeladonabella.com/cv/).